StephenBooysen/dt-architecture-artifacts/client-extensions/vscode/README.md

 ### Connection Issues

 1. **Verify Server URL**: Check that your server URL is correct in settings
-2. **Server Status**: Ensure your Architecture Artifacts server is running
+2. **Server Status**: Ensure your Design Artifacts server is running
 3. **Network Access**: Verify network connectivity to the server
 4. **Test Connection**: Use the "Test Connection" option in settings

 ### Authentication Issues

 1. **Clear Session**: Sign out and sign in again
-2. **Server Logs**: Check Architecture Artifacts server logs for authentication errors
+2. **Server Logs**: Check Design Artifacts server logs for authentication errors
 3. **Credentials**: Verify your username and password are correct

 ### Search Issues